 31 The Taxi Drivers Licensing Act 2014 Pt.
 10 Div.
 1 cannot come into operation because the sections it seeks to amend were deleted by the Road Traffic Legislation Amendment Act 2012 s.
 8.

 32 On the date as at which this compilation was prepared, the Road Traffic Amendment (Alcohol Interlocks and Other Matters) Act 2015 s.
-9 and Pt.
-3 Div.
-1 (s.
-10-13) had not come into operation.
-They read as follows:
+9 had not come into operation.
+It reads as follows:

 9. 33 Section 97 amended